 Why is my French bulldog throwing up?

 Food allergies are one of the most common reasons why your French bulldog might be throwing up.
-Allergies occur when a chemical or ingredient causes a reaction with your dog’s immune system.
+These allergies occur when a chemical or ingredient causes a reaction in your dog’s immune system.
 These can occur with a food that’s been introduced into your dog’s diet, or your dog can develop an allergic reaction to some type of food over time.

 Some symptoms of food allergies involve getting itchy skin, with sores and bald, reddish patches of skin as well.
 Your dog might begin to bite and scratch itself excessively in an attempt to ward off the constant itching it will be experiencing.

-Food allergies in dogs can occur from almost any type of food, and some of the most common foods that cause an allergic reaction are dairy products, different types of meat like chicken, lamb, beef.
-Other foods can include wheat, gluten, soy, and other additives and preservatives added in some dog foods.
+Food allergies in dogs can occur from almost any type of food, and some of the most common foods that cause an allergic reaction are dairy products and different types of meat like chicken, lamb, and beef.
+Other foods can include wheat, gluten, soy, and other additives and preservatives added to some dog foods.

 Another factor behind your dog’s vomiting is if they have bad eating habits.
-Make sure that your dog is trained to eat food properly and not gobble it down as fast as possible.
+Make sure that your dog is trained to eat food properly and keep it from going down as fast as possible.
 This is common in dogs that haven’t been trained, and they usually end up having stomach aches and might end up regurgitating their most recent meal.

-Bloated stomachs are also caused by eating too much or too fast since air gets trapped within the stomach.
+Bloated stomachs are also caused by eating too much or too fast since it leads to air getting trapped within the stomach.
 If you have a habit of exercising your dog after it has had its meal, we’d advise that you discontinue that practice since that leads to bloating as well.